Hypertoric varieties, $W$-Hilbert schemes, and Coulomb branches: Hyperk ahler structure of , part 1

-where $p:Y\to \oP^1$ the natural projection. \begin{remark} The hyperk\"ahler metrics defined above have volume growth $r^{3\dim T_\oR}=r^{\frac{3}{4}\dim_\oR X}$.
-In the case when the cocharacters $\alpha_k$ span $\h$, $X$ has also a $T_\oR$-invariant hyperk\"ahler metric with Euclidean volume growth, obtained as the hyperk\"ahler quotient of $\oH^d$ by the kernel of the homomorphism $h:T_\oR^d\to T_\oR$, $h(e_i)=\exp\alpha_i$ (as well as metrics with intermediate volume growth obtained as ``Taub-NUT-deformations"). \end{remark} Suppose now that our toric hyperk\"ahler manifold $X$ is {\em $W$-invariant}, i.e.\ the action of $T_\R$ extends to a hyperk\"ahler action of $T_\R\rtimes W$.
-In particular the scalar product $\langle\,,\,\rangle$ on $\h_\oR$ must be $W$-invariant and the automorphism $L$ must be $W$-equivariant.
-We can then apply the functor $\Hilb^W_\pi$ to the fibres of $Z_L(X)$ and obtain a new scheme $\pi:Z^W_L(X)\to \oP^1$.
-It still has a real structure covering the antipodal map and an $\sO_{\oP^1}(2)$-valued symplectic form in the sense of \S\ref{symplstr}. \begin{definition} We denote by $H_L(X)$ the smooth locus of the Douady space of real sections of $ \pi$ with normal sheaf isomorphic to $\bigoplus \sO_{\oP^1}(1)$. \end{definition} \begin{remark} Since $Z_L(X)$ is singular, the condition on the normal sheaf is apriori not sufficient to guarantee the smoothness of the Douady space at the point corresponding to a section. \end{remark} $H_L(X)$ is a hypercomplex manifold with a pseudo-hyperk\"ahler metric on each connected component (possibly of varying signature).
+In what follows we shall assume that $X$ is an unexceptional $W$-invariant toric hyperk\"ahler manifold. \begin{definition} We denote by $H_L(X)$ the smooth locus of the Douady space of real sections of $ \pi$ with normal sheaf isomorphic to $\bigoplus \sO_{\oP^1}(1)$. \end{definition} \begin{remark} Since $Z_L(X)$ is singular, the condition on the normal sheaf is apriori not sufficient to guarantee the smoothness of the Douady space at the point corresponding to a section. \end{remark} $H_L(X)$ is a hypercomplex manifold with a pseudo-hyperk\"ahler metric on each connected component (possibly of varying signature).
 Moreover, the map $H_L(X)\to \Hilb_\mu^W(X)$ which associates to a section its intersection with the fibre of $Z^W_L(X)$ is a local analytic isomorphism for a generic complex structure.

 We now observe that a section of $\pi$ is the same thing\footnote{The idea of constructing hyperk\"ahler metrics by lifting higher degree curves to a twistor space goes back at least to \cite{Nash}.} as a $W$-invariant curve $\hat C$ in $Z_L(X)$ of degree $|W|$, flat over $\oP^1$ and such that $\mu|_{\hat C}$ is an equivariant isomorphism onto a $W$-invariant curve $C$ in $\h\otimes \sO_{\oP^1}(2)$.
 Our first task is therefore to describe $W$-invariant curves in $\h\otimes \sO_{\oP^1}(2)$ (flat of degree $|W|$ over $\oP^1$), which can be lifted $W$-equivariantly to $Z_L(X)$.
 We can do this for general, not necessarily $W$-invariant, hypertoric varieties.
 In the following theorem we use the additive notation in the abelian group $H^1(Y,T)$ and the identification $H^1(Y,T)\simeq H^1(Y,\sO^\ast)\otimes_\oZ \sX_\ast(T)$. \begin{theorem} Let $X$ be a toric hyperk\"ahler manifold corresponding to an integral multiarrangement $\{\sA,m\}$ with $\sA=\{\underline{H_1},\dots, \underline{H_d}\}$ and each $\underline{H_i}$ orthogonal to $\omega_i\otimes \R^3$, where $\omega_i\in\sX_\ast(T)$ is primitive.
 Set $m_i=m(\underline{H_i})$, $i=1,\dots,d$.